-Either way, it's a lively, graceful university town packed with upmarket boutiques, antique shops, restaurants and bars.
+Either way, it's a lively, graceful but relaxed university town with some upmarket boutiques, decent Pugliese restaurants, and a strong tradition for papier-mâché making.
 Both the Adriatic and Ionian Seas are within easy access and it's a great base from which to explore the Salento.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Lecce.